February 13, 2004

 The dark brown wooden pieces started out as traditional, but soon took on a life of their own.
 They would morph into animals and speak to him, keeping him company in his dreary hours of solitude.

-There was an exhibit in New York City’s Central Park called “Gates”.
-The art installation consisted of miles of orange fabric hanging from orange gates.
-The exhibit ran from February 12, 2005 through February 27, 2005.
-Little Bear became obsessed with the idea, that Chess Master should fly to Central Park, and walk the length of the Gates and, wait for something important to occur.
+There was an exhibit in New York’s Central Park called The Gates.
+Miles of orange fabric hanging from orange gates were important to Little Bear.
+Little Bear became obsessed with the idea, that Chess Master should fly to Central Park, and walk the length of the gates and wait for something important to occur.

-Little Bear nagged him about the idea.
-He must go soon or it would be too late.
-The exhibit would soon be over.
-However, some of the other chess pieces advised him to just stay home and forget it.
-He spent days considering his options, but Little Bear’s argument soon dominated the other pieces on the board.
+Little Bear nagged him, about the idea, he must go soon, or it would be too late.
+However, some of the other pieces advised him to just stay home and forget it.
+He spend days considering his options, but Little Bear’s argument soon dominated the other pieces on the broad.

 The x-ray scan showed something organic, and oddly shaped in his suitcase.
-Security opened his suitcase, and found a parboiled octopus.
+Security opened his suitcase and found a parboiled octopus.
 This in itself was not a crime, but no perishable foods were allowed without being declared, and the octopus was dripping all over his clothes.
-It was a vile, disgusting thing, and he had no idea how it got inside his suitcase.
-But, he was no longer surprised by the appearance of a parboiled octopus.
+It was a vile disguising thing, and he had no idea how it got inside his suitcase.
+But, he was no longer surprised by its presences.
 He told security he would be happy to abandon the suitcase, but they removed the foul creature, and sent him on his way.
 When he reached JFK, he did not bother to even claim his suitcase, since he no longer wanted it, or the ruined clothes, inside.

-He caught a cab straight to Central Park and began to walk the miles of orange gates, however, it soon began to rain.
+He caught a cab straight to Central Park and began to walk the miles of orange gates.
+Suddenly it began to rain.
 The storm grew worse, but Little Bear encouraged him.
 He must not give up, Little Bear said, from inside his pocket.
 He was about to become famous and important.

 When he reached the final gate, he stood and waited for something to happen.
-He was struck by lightning and rendered unconscious.
+He was stuck by lighting and rendered unconscious.
 When he came to, he was uninjured, but his wallet had been stolen, and it was cold, dark, and still raining.

-Little Bear was still in his pocket, but had ceased speaking to him, and a great depression filled his soul.
+Little Bear was still in his pocket but had ceasing speaking to him.
+A great depression filled his soul.

 There was only one thing he to do, call his parents.
-So, he made his way to a pay phone and called his parents.
+So, he made his way to a pay phone and called his parents collect.
 They send him, a ticket back to San Francisco, which he picked up at the airport.